 Languages spoken: English

 This Cottage has 1 bedroom, 1 bathroom and sleeps 2.
 It’s been listed on Holiday Lettings since 05 Aug 2011.
-Located in Cornwall, it has 26 reviews with an overall rating of 5.
-The average weekly rate varies from £350 to £650.
+Located in St Agnes, it has 27 reviews with an overall rating of 5.
+The average weekly rate varies from £395 to £650.

 Map and how to get there